Section 1. Name:

 - Director Special Assignment

 In addition to the board of directors, there shall be nine (9) Executive Committee Members selected by the board to perform special assignments.
-The board may include some regular members with executive committee members to form sub committees to carry out special tasks.
+The board may include some members with executive committee members to form sub committees to carry out special tasks.

 Section 15.
 Patrons: